PENGZhaoqing/Shared_excel/README.md

 4. Install the all dependent libraries used by this project

         $  bundle install

+5. Rake database migration

+        $  rake db:migrate

+6. load the seed data

+        $  rake db:seed

-5. Excute the following code to start the web server,
+7. Excute the following code to start the web server,

         $ rails server

-6. Using a browser, go to `http://localhost:3000` and you'll see this project is being hosted.
+8. Using a browser, go to `http://localhost:3000` and you'll see this project is being hosted.